ashp0/Orion-Assignment/README.md

 # Orion Compact Tab Bar Assignment
 Took around 4 hours to complete.
 The code for other parts of this project are private, but you are able to view it via Zoom or Google Meet with me.

+# Update
+I spent a bit of more time on this, I ported the horizontal tab bar from NSView to NSToolbar.
+In the very bottom, I have uploaded the updated images with the NSToolBar.

 ## Checklist
 - [x] All non selected tabs should share the same width.
 - [x] Tabs should become scrollable when the browser is at minimum width.